torvalds/linux/Documentation/power/runtime_pm.rst

       pm_runtime_suspend(dev) and return its result

   `int pm_runtime_put_sync_autosuspend(struct device *dev);`
-    - decrement the device's usage counter; if the result is 0 then run pm_runtime_autosuspend(dev) and return its result
+    - set the power.last_busy field to the current time and decrement the device's usage counter; if the result is 0 then run pm_runtime_autosuspend(dev) and return its result

   `void pm_runtime_enable(struct device *dev);`